The short statured troublemaker.

 Wish 3: "I wish for an unlimited amount of wishes!"

 •Random & Miscellaneous Facts:

-5. Sofi was supposed to wear overalls, but this was changed into a dress pretty quickly...
+3. Sofi was supposed to wear overalls, but this was changed into a skirt pretty quickly.

-10. She is incredibly intelligent and a quick thinker, however she is poorly educated and has limited desire to learn.
+6. She is very intelligent and a quick thinker, however she is poorly educated and has limited desire to learn.